 Example 2 is a bit more subjective.
 You have to decide what the stress of having an unpaid bill, combined with possible collections is worth.

 Title loans are sometimes worth it and sometimes not.
 It is important to analyze your situation to determine whether or not a title loan is worth it for you.
-If it is, find the best deal with a reputable online title loan lender.
+If it is, find the best deal with a reputable online title loan company.